Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Heavy Steel

-This variety of wood-burning stoves uses heavy-duty construction materials such as carbon steel or alloy steel.
+This variety of wood-burning stoves uses heavy-duty construction materials such as stainless steel or alloy steel.

 Stoves like this are still portable and often feature removable adjustable legs but are not lightweight enough for frequent moving or backpacking.